Waxal-Multilingual/speech-data/collection/README.md

   before joining the study.
 This audio will restate their consent and give them an opportunity to opt out.

-* **error-message-audio**: This audio is played for a user once they have completed the full set of questions.
+* **error-message-audio**: This audio is played for a user if there is a server error (eg. Quota issue).
+Users should be able to continue from where they left off once the error is resolved.

 ##### Misc